Take control of what you have written!

 Internet is a great place to post reviews, poems or technical documents.
 However, have you ever thought of any of the following inconveniences?

 or, have you ever dreamed of the following functions?
+We aren't quite there yet, but all of the above should be possible by implementing the following concept.

 Store everything in one basket

 Why not keep all your writings in one place first?
-Let's use a central repository to achieve this, and then push out the writings through web feeds.
+Let's use a personal central repository to achieve this, and then push out the writings through web feeds.

 Steps